suncel-io/custom-settings/README.md

 Have a look to our [documentation](https://docs.suncel.io)

-## 🎉 **Starter features**
+## 🎉 **Custom settings**

-The starter includes all the configuration required by Suncel(admin, preview, page render, etc...).
+This project includes custom settings for Suncel CMS.
+It is based on the [Suncel Tailwind CSS Starter](https://github.com/suncel-io/tailwindcss-starter)

 You just need to update your API keys in the .env

-it will includes Tailwind CSS.

-On top of that, you have a Block example and a wrapper of the rich text with some style that you are free to modify.
+The project includes the following Custom settings:

+- A custom Spacing settings to handle the margin and padding of your Suncel blocks

 ## 🛠️ **Suncel Setup**